spoonapps/docs/reference/virtual_machine/virtual_machine.md

 This allow's users to create modular components that can be reused by larger projects.

-In this section, the term "layer" is used interchagibly with "image", since a layer within a container is always created by an image file.
+In this section, the term layer is used interchagibly with image, since a layer within a container is always created by an image.

 **Layering Scenarios**